 The law library subscribes to many specialized legal databases.
 In addition, Lemieux Library subscribes to many non-legal databases.
 Contact the reference desk or your library liaison for help using our databases.

 Current exams are placed on the faculty TWEN sites at the discretion of the faculty member.
 The library retains a collection of past law school exams through summer semester 2003 on the Court level.
-For more resources on exam taking, consult our Exam Taking Resources research guide or contact a reference librarian.
+For more resources on exam taking, contact a reference librarian or consult the following:

 Interlibrary loans will be placed in faculty mailboxes upon receipt.
 The lending library establishes the loan period.
 For renewals, please notify the ILL staff at least three days before the due date listed on the item.
 Renewals are granted at the discretion of the lending library.
 Not all renewals are honored.